-Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more. tnerapy.
-Opioid treatment program services \$0 copayment for each Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: Medicare-covered service.
+Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities \$0 copayment for each Medicare-covered service.
 Prior authorization is required.
-U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies.
+Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-X-rays do not require authorization when service rendered in nursing facility or physician office.
+Authorization exception: X-rays do not require authorization when service is rendered in a nursing facility or physician's office.
+All other diagnostic and therapeutic radiological services require authorization.